Are You A Witch?

 Of course, if I were being paid a considerable sum to clear the town of witches, and if there was any doubt about whether or not the accused was a witch, the use of torture could always extract a confession and resolve the issue.

-On 11th May 1646, Alderman Thomas Revitt asked Matthew Hopkins to clear King’s Lynn of witches.
-The town leaders agree to pay £15, though that was later upped to £20.
+In 1646 Matthew Hopkins was asked to clear King’s Lynn of witches.
+The town leaders agree to pay £15, though that was later upped to £17.
 (He had previously been paid £23 for clearing Chelmsford.)
 The average worker was only earning 2.5p a day.

 Hopkins was born in Suffolk at the beginning of the seventeenth century.
 Some people think he was trained as a lawyer because of the way he presented his evidence in court.
 He called himself the “Witchfinder General” (although that title was never given to him by parliament – and he was not a man to let truth get in the way of good PR).
 He operated mainly in Suffolk, Essex, Norfolk, Cambridgeshire and Huntingdonshire, with a few visits in the counties of Northamptonshire and Bedfordshire.